GuillaumeSalha/GuillaumeSalha.github.io/_posts/2000-01-03-portrait_robot.md

 The three main genres seem to be:

 However, are we sure that those specific genres are able to induce success, or are we just seeing the most common movie genres?
 To be sure, I will show you a linear regression I made.
 To start with, I calculated the linear regression of the movie box office revenue variable against the movie genre.
-I chose the genre 'Drama' as a reference because it's the most widely spread genre in the dataset and I looked at the influence of of replacing the genre Drama by another one.
+I chose the genre 'Drama' as a reference because it's the most widely spread genre in the dataset and I looked at the influence of replacing the genre Drama by another one.
 Let's take an example to be clear: a coefficient of 0.5 associated with the genre 'Computer Animation' means that having the genre 'Computer Animation' versus having the genre 'Drama' brings you a success of 0.5 points higher.
 I show here only a subset of the genre we assessed.

 <iframe src="img/html/hugo_Influence_movie_genre.html" width="900" height="600" frameborder="0" style="border: 0px"></iframe>